-These slides are built with dedicated airflow channels to make the slides more breathable and comfortable while wearing.
+These Hoka recovery sandals are built with dedicated airflow channels to make the slides more breathable and keep your feet cool while wearing them.
 Additionally, they were built with stability in mind and offer great support while wearing throughout the day.
 For a recovery shoe, these offer a super wide base, wide toe box, and arch support.

-My favorite feature of the Hoka Ora Recovery Slide 3 is the comfort.
+My favorite feature of these Hoka recovery sandals is the comfort.
 They have the trademark Hoka rocker sole and are super comfortable in all the right places.
 You actually feel bouncy while walking around with these slides which is a cool feeling.

 If sustainability is important to you, the Hoka slides are manufactured with an earth friendly sugarcane footbed which is unique in the world of recovery sandals.

 Hoka designed these recovery sandals with foot health in mind and these have earned the seal of acceptance for the American Podiatric Medical Association.

 My only complaint after wearing these Hoka recovery sandals for over a year is that my foot tends to get an irritation if I am walking in these shoes for an extended amount of time (multiple miles).
 The rubber rubs against the top of my foot in creates an irritation.

 With that said – recovery shoes in general are not designed for walking super long distances and instead are meant to be worn around the house.

 - The Hoka Ora Recovery Slide 3’s are extremely light, comfortable, and offer good arch support.
 These are a top notch pair of recovery shoes.